Who should get the whooping cough vaccine before meeting a newborn?

-Grandparents and others need to be up to date on the whooping cough (pertussis) vaccine at least two weeks before meeting a newborn to protect against the potentially deadly disease.
+Grandparents and others need to be up to date on the whooping cough (pertussis) vaccine at least two weeks before meeting a newborn.

 Grandparents, other family members and caregivers need to make sure they’re up to date on the whooping cough (pertussis) vaccine at least two weeks before meeting a newborn to protect against the potentially deadly disease.

-During flu season, everyone also needs to get their flu shot before meeting the new baby.
+During flu season, everyone also needs to get their flu shot at least two weeks before meeting the new baby.

-Adults need a whooping cough or pertussis vaccine (included in the Tdap shot) booster every 10 years, according to the Centers for Disease Control and Prevention.
+Adults need a whooping cough or pertussis vaccine (included in the Tdap vaccine) booster every 10 years, according to the Centers for Disease Control and Prevention.

-Babies can’t get their own Tdap and whooping cough vaccine until they are 2 months old, so it’s important for everyone to form a protective cocoon around the newborn by making sure they’re up to date on their shots.
+Infants can’t get their own DTaP vaccine, which also covers whooping cough, until they are 2 months old, so it’s important for everyone to form a protective cocoon around the newborn by making sure they’re up to date on their shots.

-“Whooping cough is very contagious and can be deadly for babies,” said Crystal D. Narcisse, M.D., internal medicine and pediatric physician at Norton Community Medical Associates – Hurstbourne.
+“Whooping cough is very contagious and can be deadly for babies,” said Crystal D. Narcisse, M.D., internal medicine/pediatrics physician with Norton Community Medical Associates.
 “It’s typically spread through coughing or sneezing, and adults can spread the disease without even knowing they have it.”

-Babies with whooping cough usually don’t cough — they may gasp for air or stop breathing.
+A baby with whooping cough may not cough, but instead may gasp for air or stop breathing.

 Any of these people who may be around the newborn should get updated for Tdap: